This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Finding the Right Lawyer for Your Family

-The best Connecticut cerebral palsy lawyer will be able to help your family in so many ways.
-A lawyer can provide the expertise that you don’t have and give you the advice you need to make the right choices for yourself and your child.
+A qualified Connecticut cerebral palsy lawyer can assist your family in many ways.
+A lawyer can provide legal expertise and give you the advice you need to make the right choices for yourself and your child.

 The state bar association can help you find a professional with the right specialty, but you can also search through recommendations provided by other parents of children with disabilities.

 You can also ask for client references.
 Make sure the lawyer you choose makes you comfortable and who has your child’s best interests in mind.

 Medical Malpractice Laws in Connecticut

 Another law that can prevent some people from filing is the so-called “Good Faith” law.
-The state requires that you to get an expert opinion that states you have a valid malpractice case before you can file.
+The state requires that you get an expert opinion that states you have a valid malpractice case before you can file.

 Rights for the Disabled in Connecticut

 According to Connecticut laws, the definition of disability is more expansive than what is provided in the ADA.
-This means your child, even if not included in federal laws, may be covered by state disability rights laws.
+This means your child, even if not included in federal regulations, may be covered by state disability rights laws.

 Connecticut Cerebral Palsy Cases

 The lawsuit included many claims against the doctor and hospital.
 The family’s lawyers claimed that the doctor did not provide adequate care, failed to have experts on hand, did not determine the baby’s position in the womb, and did not warn the mother of the risks associated with her delivery.

 This is an extreme example of severe disabilities caused by medical negligence.
-But it is also just one of many examples of Connecticut cerebral palsy lawyers winning cases for their deserving client.
-If your child was harmed by medical negligence you may have a case too.
+But it is also just one of many examples of Connecticut cerebral palsy lawyers winning cases for their deserving clients.
+If your child was harmed by medical negligence, you might have a case too.